 If a symbol is given, it will be translated into a string, and downcased in the process.
 The downcasing of symbols is unconventional, but was selected after some consideration.
-Observations suggest that the type of systems we want to support either have lowercase as customary case (Unix, Mac, windows) or silently convert lowercase to uppercase (lpns), so this makes more sense than attempting to use :case :common as argument to make-pathname, which is reported not to work on some implementations.
+The file systems we support either have lowercase as customary case (Unix, Mac, Windows) or silently convert lowercase to uppercase (lpns), so this makes more sense than attempting to use :case :common as argument to make-pathname, which is reported not to work on some implementations.